51 Brilliant Health Tricks You’ll Want to Make a Habit

 Top your burger with avocado

 After people ate hamburgers, UCLA researchers documented a harmful reaction in their arteries within two hours.
 When the people topped the burgers with a slice of avocado, the harm nearly disappeared.
-Nutrient-packed produce (even an avocado, with high fat content) seems to neutralize the inflammatory effects of meat.
-Try these other 12 tricks to make your guilty pleasure foods healthier.
+Nutrient-packed produce (even an avocado, with high-fat content) seems to neutralize the inflammatory effects of meat, and that’s only one of many tricks to make your guilty pleasure foods healthier.

 Vent about your stress—to someone who’s also anxious